 From Brian Lockhart, CT Post: The view of the starry Long Island Sound sky is surely beautiful from the long-isolated shores of Pleasure Beach peninsula.
 And if a dispute over hooking up electricity for the reopened attraction isn’t settled, stars could be visitors’ only illumination.

-November 24th, 2012 · 20 Comments · Analysis and Comment, City Budget, Cops, Development and Zoning, Education
+November 24th, 2012 · 20 Comments · Analysis and Comment, City Budget, Development and Zoning, Education, Law Enforcement

 Can you believe it?
 Bill Finch has been mayor of the state’s most populous city for five years.
 He won a close Democratic primary over Chris Caruso in September 2007 then easily won the general election in November 2007.
 He was tested again in a primary in 2011 by University of Bridgeport Vice President Mary-Jane […]